-The holidays are here and visiting guests are expected.
+The holidays are here and your guest room is in need.
 Are you ready?
 In my childhood days, having an overnight guest was a very special occasion indeed.
 But not everyone has a room designated just for guests.
 With a little bit of planning and creativity, you can carve out a space for guests almost anywhere.
 One of my favourite guest room spaces was created for my Old Mill client.
 A serene nature inspired decor with a window overlooking the Humber River offered a getaway anyone would be lucky to escape to.

 Also, keep plenty of towels and washcloths ready and waiting.
 Who enjoys going through closets to find an extra towel?